ade-nugraha306/ade-nugraha306/README.md

 ###

-<p align="left">I'm a semester 5 college student from Politeknik Negeri Samarinda.<br>I've been joined the coding camp program from dicoding and take course "Frontend And Backend Developer"<br>I also has join the "Alibaba Cloud x DTS" cloud computing program</p>
+<p align="left">I'm a college student from Politeknik Negeri Samarinda.<br>I've been joined the coding camp program from dicoding and take course "Frontend And Backend Developer"<br>I also has join the "Alibaba Cloud x DTS" cloud computing program</p>

 ###